 The water pump switch operates the pump.
 Once the switch is turned on the pump will run until the water pressure reaches about 35 psi.
 At this point an internal pressure switch will shut it off.
 When a faucet is opened the water pressure will drop and the pump will start to run again.
-The water pump switch should be turned off when you are on city water or when the trailer is left unattended.
+The Sureflo water pump should be turned off when you are on city water or when the trailer is left unattended.
+See below for optional pump instructions.